mlanza/ai-literacy/201/05-tools.md

 * **“Can you summarize this 60-page PowerPoint for an exec briefing?”**<br>
 Upload the deck as-is.
 The AI scans slide titles, notes, and content, then returns a tight 1-pager organized by themes or topics.
 No more slogging through every slide — just the narrative you need, ready to share.
 * **“Review this CSV and flag anything that looks off.”**<br>
 The AI inspects rows and columns for outliers, missing data, broken formatting, or patterns that don’t align.
 It might spot that two rows have the same invoice number, or that a subtotal column doesn’t match the line items.
 It’s like having a second set of eyes — but faster.
+If you ask it, it'll even give you a modified copy for download with the suspect rows flagged in a new column.
 * **“Compare these two contracts and highlight what’s changed.”**<br>
 Upload both the original and the revised version.
 The AI performs a structured diff, calling out added clauses, altered definitions, and even subtle shifts in obligations.
 What used to take legal review now takes minutes — with a clear trail.
 * **“Analyze this year’s budget vs. last year’s.
 What changed the most?”**<br>